-Brit Hume on the shifting media landscape: Talking about Biden, not Trump
+Brit Hume: Senate Dems may not move forward with Trump impeachment as attention shifts to Biden

 The news media landscape is about to shift from years of daily coverage of President Donald Trump to the new administration of President-elect Joe Biden, said Fox News senior political analyst Brit Hume on Monday.

 Appearing on "America's Newsroom," - now co-hosted by Bill Hemmer and Dana Perino - Hume said he's eager to watch how "sweeping" the Biden administration decides to be with their early policy agenda, given deep divisions in the country.
-He also added that it's striking to see the media coverage now start to shift away from Trump toward the incoming Biden administration.
+He also added that it's striking to see the media coverage now start to shift away from Trump toward the incoming Biden administration, doubting whether the Senate will move ahead with the impeachment trial.

 PENCE CALLS VICE PRESIDENT-ELECT HARRIS TO OFFER CONGRATULATIONS AHEAD OF INAUGURATION